charlie4fun/gfk.github.io/documentation/releasing/lead-sign-off-guide.md

 ### Value of ownership
 Simply put, does GfK gain anything from open sourcing this code?
 There can be several direct or indirect ways GfK benefits, as listed below:

-- **Internal use**: The code is used inside GfK and there is a vested interest in long term maintenance
+- **Internal use**: The code is used inside GfK and there is a vested interest in long term maintenance.
-- **Employer branding**: Project gives an insight into the scale and problem-solving of GfK tech.
+- **Employer branding**: Project gives an insight into the scale and problem-solving of GfK.
-- **Hiring**: contributors and users of the project could be attractive job candidates
+- **Hiring**: contributors and users of the project could be attractive job candidates.
-- **Learning**: GfK employees can collaborate with and learn from external experts on the topic
+- **Learning**: GfK employees can collaborate with and learn from external experts on the topic.
-- **Enhancement**: the project could gain new functionality and refinement by external use and contribution
+- **Enhancement**: the project could gain new functionality and refinement by external use and contribution.

 Does all these apply to all projects GfK release - in short: no, so also consider if the project is too GfK-specific, too esoteric or simply does not have a realistic user base outside GfK.